Islam during the Tang dynasty: Early contacts between Islam and China

-Arab people are first noted in Chinese written records, under the name Dashi in the annals of the Tang dynasty (618–907), (Tashi or Dashi is the Chinese rendering of Tazi—the name the Persian people used for the Arabs).
+Arab people are first noted in Chinese written records, under the name Dashi (Arabs) in the annals of the Tang dynasty (618–907), (Tashi or Dashi is the Chinese rendering of Tazi—the name the Persian people used for the Arabs).
 Records dating from 713 speak of the arrival of a Dashi ambassador.
 The first major Muslim settlements in China consisted of Arab and Persian merchants.

 Arab sources state Qutayba ibn Muslim briefly took Kashgar from China and withdrew after an agreement but modern historians entirely dismiss this claim.

 The Arab Umayyad Caliphate in 715 AD deposed Ikhshid, the king of the Fergana Valley, and installed a new king Alutar on the throne.
 The deposed king fled to Kucha (seat of Anxi Protectorate), and sought Chinese intervention.
 The Chinese sent 10,000 troops under Zhang Xiaosong to Ferghana.
 He defeated Alutar and the Arab occupation force at Namangan and reinstalled Ikhshid on the throne.

 Chinese General Tang Jiahui led the Chinese to defeat the following Arab-Tibetan attack in the Battle of Aksu (717).
 The attack on Aksu was joined by Türgesh Khan Suluk.
 Both Uch Turfan and Aksu were attacked by the Türgesh, Arab, and Tibetan force on 15 August 717.
 Qarluqs serving under Chinese command, under Arsila Xian, a Western Turkic Qaghan serving under the Chinese Assistant Grand Protector General Tang Jiahui defeated the attack.
 Al-Yashkuri, the Arab commander and his army fled to Tashkent after they were defeated.

 In 751 the Abbasid Caliphate defeated the Tang dynasty in the Battle of Talas River.
 The Tang dynasty saw the creation of the first Muslim embassy, with the exchange of an emissary from Emperor Gaozong of Tang, with a general from the Caliph Osman.
 There were also requests for help from the Muslim soldiers.
 In 756, a contingent probably consisting of Persians and Iraqis was sent to Gansu to help Emperor Xuanzong in his struggle against the An Lushan Rebellion.
 Less than 50 years later, an alliance was concluded between the Tang and the Abbasids against Tibetan attacks in Central Asia.
 A mission from the Caliph Harun al-Rashid (766–809) arrived at Chang'an.
 These diplomatic relations were contemporaneous with the maritime expansion of the Islamic world into the Indian Ocean and as far as East Asia after the founding of Baghdad in 762.
 After the capital was changed from Damascus to Baghdad, ships begin to sail from Siraf, the port of Basra, to India, the Malaccan Straits and South China.
 Canton, or Khanfu in Arabic, a port in South China, counted among its population of 200,000, merchants from Muslims regions.

 In 851 Persian Muslim merchant Sulaiman al-Tajir mentions in his stay at the city of Guangzhou that the Muslim populace of the city was sizable enough that it had its own governing body to deal with intercommunal disputes.